CHAPTER B:

 Sudden-onset disasters

-In sudden-onset disasters and in contexts that may lead to an IASC Scale-Up activation,57 a Multi-Cluster/Sector Initial Rapid Assessment (or alternative rapid assessment based on coordinated assessments) is implemented.
+In sudden-onset disasters and contexts that may lead to an IASC Scale-Up activation,59 a Multi-Cluster/Sector Initial Rapid Assessment (or alternative rapid assessment based on coordinated assessments) is implemented.
 This consists of a situation analysis within the first 72 hours, followed by a multisector assessment and report within the first two weeks.
 This inter-agency approach enables actors to reach, from the outset, a common understanding of the situation and its likely evolution.
 Based on the assessment’s findings, humanitarian actors can develop a joint plan (including a Flash Appeal), mobilize resources and monitor the situation.
 The results of the rapid assessment also inform and support the design of subsequent needs assessments and analysis, which are often more detailed and operational in focus.

-57 See section B.5 (Emergency Declarations) for details on this.
+59 See section B.5 (Emergency Declarations) for details on this.

 Protracted or slow-onset crises

-Once a secondary data review has been conducted, the Assessment and Analysis Working Group, in collaboration with the ICCG, and with guidance from the HCT, will decide whether a joint needs assessment (such as a multisectoral needs assessment) is required, or whether harmonized in-depth sectoral assessments better serve the information requirements.
+Once a secondary data review has been conducted, the AAWG, in collaboration with the ICCG and with guidance from the HCT, will decide whether a joint needs assessment (such as a multisectoral needs assessment) is required, or whether harmonized in-depth sectoral assessments better serve the information requirements.

-The analysis should link as well as contribute to the in-depth and integrated analysis of protection risks, violations and harms that informs humanitarian action and response – as set out in the IASC Policy on Protection in Humanitarian Action59 – as well as ensure proper and integrated analysis of impacts on more vulnerable segments of the population, based on (at the very least) factors related to age, gender, disability and other diversities.60
+The analysis should link as well as contribute to the in-depth and integrated analysis of protection risks, violations and harms that informs humanitarian action and response – as set out in the IASC Policy on Protection in Humanitarian Action61 – as well as ensure proper and integrated analysis of impacts on more vulnerable segments of the population, based on (at the very least) factors related to age, gender, disability and other diversities.62

-59 See section A.6 (The Centrality of Protection) for details on the IASC Protection Policy.
+61 See section A.6 (The Centrality of Protection) for details on the IASC Protection Policy.

-60 See section A.6 (Meeting the diversity of needs) for details on addressing the diversity of needs.
+62 See section A.6 (Meeting the diversity of needs) for details on addressing the diversity of needs.

 Resources